openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

     this.title.name.value = 'ArkUI'
     ```

 - When the decorated object is an array, individual array item changes cannot be observed, but overall changes can.
-To observe internal changes, use [ObservedArray\<T\>](../../../../API_Reference/source_zh_cn/arkui-cj/cj-state-rendering-componentstatemanagement.md#class-observedarray) and [ObservedArrayList\<T\>](../../../../API_Reference/source_zh_cn/arkui-cj/cj-state-rendering-componentstatemanagement.md#class-observedarraylist).
+To observe internal changes, use [ObservedArray\<T>](../../../../API_Reference/source_en/arkui-cj/cj-state-rendering-componentstatemanagement.md#class-observedarray) and [ObservedArrayList\<T>](../../../../API_Reference/source_en/arkui-cj/cj-state-rendering-componentstatemanagement.md#class-observedarraylist).

-    When the \@Prop-decorated object is an ArrayList type array.
+    When \@Prop decorates an ArrayList type array.

     ```cangjie
     @Prop var arrlist: ArrayList<Int16>